YifanDengWHU/DDIMDL/README.md

 - pandas (==1.0.1)
 - scikit-learn (==0.21.2)
 - stanfordnlp (==0.2.0)
-Use
+Use the following command to install all dependencies.
 ```
     pip install requirement.txt
 ```
-to install all dependency.

 **Notice: Too high version of sklearn will probably not work.
 We use 0.21.2 for sklearn.**